Chopta Tour Package from Delhi | Tungnath & Chandrashila Trek 2026

 For those seeking a more adventurous experience, you can continue to Chandrashila Peak from Tungnath, which adds another 1 km to the trek.
 The peak offers breathtaking views of the Himalayan peaks like Nanda Devi, Trishul, and Chaukhamba, making the trek even more memorable.

-The best time to do the Chopta Tungnath Trek from Delhi is between March to June and September to December, as the weather is perfect for trekking, with clear skies and pleasant temperatures. yes, the Chopta Tungnath Trek from Delhi is entirely feasible and offers a perfect blend of adventure, spirituality, and natural beauty.
+The best time to do the Chopta Tungnath Trek from Delhi is between March and June and September to December, as the weather is perfect for trekking, with clear skies and pleasant temperatures.
+Yes, the Chopta Tungnath Trek from Delhi is entirely feasible and offers a perfect blend of adventure, spirituality, and natural beauty.
 Whether you are a first-time trekker or a seasoned adventurer, this trek is a must-do for anyone visiting the region.

 Yes, the Tungnath Temple Trek is suitable for beginners, making it a great choice for those who are new to trekking but want to experience the beauty of the Himalayas.
 The trek is considered moderate in difficulty, which means it is manageable for individuals with a basic level of fitness, even if they have little or no previous trekking experience.